ece362-purdue/proton-labs/lab1-gpio/README.md

 4. (5 points) What two pairs of registers are used to change the value of a GPIO pin numbered between 0 and 47 (i.e. high/low, logic 1/0)?
 Show your TA how you arrived at your answer.

-5. (5 points) What two pairs of registers can be used to read the value of a GPIO pin numbered between 0 and 47, regardless of whether it is configured as an input or output?
+5. (5 points) What pair of registers can be used to read the value of a GPIO pin numbered between 0 and 47, regardless of whether it is configured as an input or output?
 Show your TA how you arrived at your answer.

 6. (15 points) Determine the SDK function that configures the GPIO pins to be associated with `GPIO_FUNC_SIO` which lets the GPIO pins be controlled using the registers above.
 Within that function, explain to your TA which lines of code do the following:
     - Set input enable on, output disable off for a GPIO pin.